fatemehN/ReproducibilityStudy/exp1/README.md

 ### Reproducibility Study on Adversarial Attacks against Robust Transformer Trackers
-## Experiment 1: Adversarial Attacks per Tracker Output
+# Experiment 1: Adversarial Attacks per Tracker Output

-# Step1: Download the trackers packages
+## Step1: Download the trackers' packages
 Please download the trackers from VOT challenge (VOT2022) website, as follows:

 1- MixFormerM: http://data.votchallenge.net/vot2022/trackers/MixFormerM-code-2022-05-04T09_55_58.619853.zip
 2- TransT-seg: http://data.votchallenge.net/vot2022/trackers/TransT-code-2022-05-02T12_15_01.373097.zip

-# Step2: Create the environment
+## Step2: Create the environment
-For each tracker follow the instrudction to build the suitable environment as the instructions stated in their README.md file.
+For each tracker follow the instructions to build a suitable environment as the instructions stated in their README.md file.

 # Step3: Download the networks
 For our experiments, we used the following networks: